 In order to ensure all agreements between spouses, future spouses, and former spouses are enforceable, it is important to consult with an experienced family law attorney.

-Contact The Law Offices of Nancy J. Bickford, APC if you have a complex property situation and are considering divorce.
+Contact Bickford Blado & Botros if you have a complex property situation and are considering divorce.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorce who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don't settle for less when determining your rights.
 Call 858-793-8884 for more information about the consultation process.